NoEndsNoGains/End-Of-Conflict/FRAMEWORK.md

 **Questions Eagle asks:**

 - What's the conflict? (the big name)
-  - *(Note: The name itself may be contested.
-What you call the conflict reveals whose map you're using.)*
-- What are the friction points?
-- Who claims each friction point?
-Does the other party agree it's a friction point — or call it something else?
-  - *(Note: they may move it up a level — "Hair isn't a conflict, it's just proof that mother is controlling")*
 - Who are the parties?
 Am I a party?
-  - *(This tells Eagle their position in the conflict)*
+- What are the battlefields? (the specific friction points)
+- Who is fighting on each battlefield?
+Are both parties there — or did one leave and declare the war over?
-- What is fog? *(cannot see — too heavy to move)*
+- What is fog? (cannot see — too heavy to move)
+- What is flood? (too much — cannot think)
-- What is forbidden? *(told not to fly there)*
+- What is forbidden? (told not to fly there — and by whom?)
-- What is beyond the horizon? *(exists, affects the field, but outside current view)*
+- What is beyond the horizon? (exists, affects the field, but outside current view)

 *Focus is not on the "True."
 Focus is on the "Entire."*

 Eagle flies at 10,000 feet.
 It doesn't verify yet — that is Bloodhound's job.
 Eagle looks for the boundaries.
 (These boundaries can be wrong.
 That's why Bloodhound comes next.)

+Eagle has two enemies:

+**Fog** — cannot see.
+Information is hidden or inaccessible.
+What's happening in the other household.
+How the institution decides.
+What they actually want.

+**Flood** — cannot think.
+Too much, all at once.
+Six years of history.
+Every issue connected to every other.
+Can't tell what matters from what doesn't.

-Eagle's enemy is Fog.
-When you are flooded, the conflict is everywhere and nowhere.
-Eagle blows the fog away so you can see that the "World-Ending War" is actually specific disputes over specific boundaries.
+Eagle blows fog away to reveal.
+Eagle drains flood to focus.
+The "World-Ending War" becomes specific disputes over specific boundaries.

+Not all parties announce themselves.
 Eagle looks for the Hidden Player: the mother-in-law who isn't in the room but is in the conversation; the boss who hasn't spoken but whose rules must be obeyed.

----

-> **Note:** Eagle asks: What level is this fight actually on?
->
-> **Level 1 — WHAT** (the substance)
-> What are we fighting about?
-The fish, the phone, the hair.
-If this is settled, the fight ends.
->
-> **Level 2 — WHO DECIDES** (the authority)
-> Who has the right to decide?
-If "who decides" isn't settled, every "what" becomes a power struggle.
-The substance is a decoy.
->
-> **Level 3 — HOW TO DECIDE TOGETHER** (the process)
-> Both have authority — but how do they use it?
-One wants coordination.
-One wants autonomy.
-Both can decide.
-Their models of deciding are incompatible.
-The authority is settled.
-The process is not.
->
-> Level 3 can be present even when Level 2 seems settled.
-One party may accept the authority but reject the process: "You have the right to decide, but not without considering my interests."
-This is Level 3 disguised as Level 2.
->
-> Most fights present as Level 1.
-If they keep returning, check Level 2.
-If authority is shared but nothing gets resolved, check Level 3.
->
-> Eagle must name which level the fight is actually on.

 ---